 You can switch up the timing

 The example above is just one possibility.
 What matters here is that you plan four visits over four “early morning” or “late evening” periods.
-If your schedule allows it, you can do all your visits in the morning, or all your visits in the evening, or visit Hogsmeade first and Diagon Alley later.
-Any way you want is fine, as long as you’re scheduled four visits over four “early morning” or “late evening” periods.
+If your schedule allows it, you can do all your visits in the morning, or all your visits in the evening, or visit Hogsmeade first and Diagon Alley later – any way you want is fine.

 What happens if you cannot get Early Park Admission